Why Probate Takes Time in California Probate Cases

 Why Waiting Periods Are Required

 Certain phases of probate are governed by statutory waiting periods.
 These include notice timelines, creditor windows, and review periods that must pass before the estate can move forward.
-These timeframes are built into the process and cannot be shortened simply because the estate is ready to proceed.

 Why Progress Can Feel Uneven